ossf/community/wg-identifying-security-threats/README.md

 curating, and communicating relevant metrics and metadata from open source projects and the ecosystems of which they are a part.

-### Objective

-Our objective is to enable stakeholders to have informed confidence in the security of open source projects.
-This includes identifying threats to the open source ecosystem and recommending practical mitigations.
-We will also identify a set of key metrics and build tooling to communicate those metrics to stakeholders, enabling a better understanding of the security posture of individual open source software components.

 ### Motivation

 Open source software is an essential part of modern software development, and